Ex-Boston slugger David Ortiz shot at Dominican Republic bar

 Police did not identify the third person or detail that person's injuries.

 The Dial Bar and Lounge is located in eastern Santo Domingo on Venezuela Avenue, a bustling nightlife district packed with dance clubs and pricey bars that Ortiz is known to frequent.
-Ortiz, who lives at least part of the year in the Dominican, is often seen getting his cars washed and hanging out with friends including other baseball players, artists and entertainers.
+Ortiz, who lives at least part of the year in the Dominican Republic, is often seen getting his cars washed and hanging out with friends, including other baseball players, artists and entertainers.

 The 43-year-old Ortiz hit 541 homers in 20 major league seasons, including 14 with the Red Sox.
 He helped lead Boston to three World Series titles and retired after the 2016 season.
 He was a 10-time All-Star and World Series MVP in 2013.